 If you want to learn more about the Las Salinas de Torrevieja, you can pay a visit to the Visitor Center, Centro de interpretación Parque Natural la Mata Torrevieja, to learn more about the salt production.

-Alternatively, you can visit the Sea and Salt Museum or Museo del Mar y de la Sal located in Torrevieja town.
-Opened in 1995, the museum gives a glimpse of the areas’ salt production as well as the complex relationship of town with sea and salt.
+Alternatively, you can visit the Sea and Salt Museum or Museo del Mar y de la Sal, located in Torrevieja town.
+Opened in 1995, the museum gives a glimpse of the areas’ salt production and the complex relationship of town with sea and salt.
 It showcases Torrevieja’s traditions and customs from an early stage when it still was a small fisherman’s village.

-The museum displays old photographs, gorgeous buildings and ships made from salt, and a model of an old salt port.
+The museum displays old photographs, gorgeous buildings and ships made from salt, and an old salt port model.
 The Sea and Salt Museum is definitely an interesting place to explore if you like unique venues.
 As the museum is relatively small, you won’t need more than 30-40 minutes to see it all.
 Plus, it’s FREE to enter.

 Apparently, flamingos also frequent the Torrevieja pink lake to feast on algae-filled shrimp that live in the lake.
-Even though I would have loved to see the flamingos matching the color of the lake, the best time to do so is their breeding season, i.e March, April, and May.
+Even though I would have loved to see the flamingos matching the lake’s color, the best time to do so is their breeding season, i.e., March, April, and May.
 Around 2000 flamingos fly here to feed and rest.

 If you decide to tip-toe in the pink salt lake, bring an extra bottle of water to wash off the salt from your feet.
 Once the water dries on your skin, you’ll have a sandy-looking residue from the salty left.